vkohaupt/vokoscreenNG/.github/README.md

     </tr>
 </table>

-vokoscreenNG for Windows and Linux is a powerful screencast creator in 41 languages to record the screen, an area or a window (Linux only).
+vokoscreenNG for Windows and Linux is a powerful screencast creator in many languages to record the screen, an area or a window (Linux only).
 Recording of audio from multiple sources is supported.
 With the built-in camera support, you can make your video more personal.
 Other tools such as systray, magnifying glass, countdown, timer, Showclick and Halo support will help you do a good job.

 ## Download